steffancarrington/steffancarrington/README.md

 ### About Me :

-I’m a senior front-end developer with experience building scalable, modular applications.
-I focus on delivering user-centric, accessible solutions through clean, maintainable code.
+I’m a senior front-end developer with experience in delivering user-centric, accessible solutions through building clean, scalable and code.
 With a background spanning Travel, Sports, and eCommerce, I bring adaptable thinking and unique insights to a wide range of projects.

 My expertise lies in the JavaScript ecosystem, working extensively with frameworks like React, Next.js, React Query, and Redux.